Current through December 10, 2024

 (3) Person must be required to meet with

-his/her primary counselor to discuss toxicology results and individual service
+their primary therapist to discuss toxicology results and individual service

 plan.